albachteng/javascript/data_structures/hash.md

     Delta = H2(k) mod N [where N is the current size of the Hash Table]

 If delta = 0, set it to 1 instead, since a delta of 0 guarantees a cycle.

 Since N is a prime number, delta will be between 1 and N (not inclusive of N) meaning the greatest common factor will always be 1, preventing cycles.

-When doubling the size of the table, you must find the next prime number to maintain this property.
+When increasing the size of the table, you must find the next prime number to maintain this property.